Satharus/TwoKey/README.md

 # TwoKey

-TwoKey is a password manager which is relies on a USB physical access token as the second factor of authentication.
+TwoKey is a password manager which relies on a USB physical access token as the second factor of authentication.

 TwoKey has 4 modules: